cxz66666/ugrsical/README_en.md

-# ugrsical
+# ZJU-ICAL

-Parse ZJU ugrs class timetable and generate iCalender file for you.
+Parse ZJU ugrs/grs class timetable and generate iCalender file for you.
 If you are grs student or selected grs courses, please use [this](https://github.com/determ1ne/grsical) repo.

 ### How to use

-we provide two binary file, ugrsical and ugrsicalsrv, both of them are same function, but one is running on your machine but the other is running on server and expose web page.
+we provide two binary file, zjuical and zjuicalsrv, both of them are same function, but one is running on your machine but the other is running on server and expose web page.

-#### use ugrsical(local)
+#### use zjuical(local)

 - download from release page
 - don't need to edit configs
-- use ` ./ugrsical -u [userId] -p [password]` to generate
+- use ` ./zjuical -u [userId] -p [password]` to generate
-- also can use `./ugrsical --help` to find advanced usage
+- also can use `./zjuical --help` to find advanced usage

-#### use ugrsicalsrv(server)
+#### use zjuicalsrv(server)

 - download from release page